Plachtaa/VALL-E-X/README.md

 ## 📜 License

-VALL-E X is licensed under the [MIT License](link_to_license).
+VALL-E X is licensed under the [MIT License](./LICENSE).

 ---

 Let your imagination run wild with VALL-E X, and enjoy the fantastic world of multilingual text-to-speech synthesis and voice cloning! 🌈 🎶

 Have questions or need assistance?
-Reach out to us at support@valle-x-tts.com
+Feel free to open an issue or join our community (not set yet lol)

 Happy voice cloning! 🎤